 A lot of this information can be found through the local tourism office (or tourism site for that particular place).
 You can usually find budget-friendly things to do, for instance, free walking tours, which are a great way to experience the local culture.

 Some General International Travel Tips to Keep in Mind

 Take extra copies of your passport (or even spare passport photos can help in the event you need to get a new one made)

 Many airlines claim to give you the best travel insurance.
-I actually wouldn’t recommend this.
-It’s an added cost that rarely pays off.
-I would recommend you see if you have international health insurance coverage, or if there’s a small plan you can purchase through your current provider before you go.
-This is especially helpful, I think, if you’re going to more remote areas with limited access, or if the likelihood of injury or illness might be higher.
+However, it’s an added cost that rarely pays off.
+Instead, focus on health insurance coverage, or if there’s a small plan, you can purchase through your current provider before you go.
+This is especially helpful if you’re going to more remote areas with limited access or if the likelihood of injury or illness might be higher.

 Traveling can be expensive.
 However, the cost of travel should not limit your ability to do so.
 Follow these tips and tricks to find the best deals, and take advantage of the perks available.
 You just have to look for them!